 Quinn D. Eli

-Quinn D. Eli grew up in the Bronx, NY, and lives now in Philadelphia.
+Quinn D. Eli is a playwright, dramaturg, and educator, originally from the Bronx, NY.
 His short plays have appeared in Best American Ten-Minute Plays and been produced throughout the country.
-Longer works include "Chasing Waves," developed at PlayPenn’s New Play Development Conference; and HOT BLACK/ASIAN ACTION, a satire about sexual and racial stereotypes that premiered at the New York International Fringe Festival.
-He is a cofounder of Jouska PlayWorks, a Philadelphia-based initiative for playwrights of the African Diaspora, sponsored by Simpatico Theatre.
-A member of the Literary Managers & Dramaturgs of the Americas and the Black Theater Network, Eli serves as Resident Dramaturg for Azuka Theater and heads the Theater program at the Community College of Philadelphia.
+Longer works can be found here on NPX, including excerpt from "Hot Black/Asian Action," a satire about sexual and racial stereotypes, and "In Common," an interracial ghost story, produced by Purple Rose Theater.
+He is a co-founder of Jouska PlayWorks, a Philadelphia-based initiative for playwrights of the African Diaspora.
+Recognized as an artist-advocate by the Kilroys in 2025, Eli heads the Theater program at the Community College of Philadelphia.

 Melanie is haunted by a voice that won’t leave her head.
 Call it a ghost, a hallucination, or clear evidence of a mental collapse.
 Either way, it's a lingering reminder of a friend who was killed years ago; the friend was black, Melanie is white, and questions about why it happened – and who was to blame – come newly into focus when Melanie is drawn into a relationship that offers her a brighter future, but no clear escape from the past.